Prime Tower

 The Prime Tower, also named "Maag-Tower" in an earlier stage of planning, is a skyscraper in Zürich, Switzerland, used mainly as office space.
 At a height of 126 m, it was the tallest building in Switzerland from 2011 until 2015, when the Roche Tower in Basel (standing at 178 m) was completed.

+The Prime tower started its construction in 2008 and was completed in 2011.
+It is a modern skyscraper that demonstrates the essential role of mathematics in architecture.
+Engineers used geometry, measurements, and calculations to ensure the building could safely withstand gravity, wind, and minor earthquakes.
+Its central core and supporting columns were carefully designed to carry the weight of the floors above evenly, providing stability throughout the structure.

 The building is located near the Hardbrücke railway station in Zürich West of the Industriequartier.
 The tower replaced an industrial facility.

 According to its developers, the tower's construction, which took 15 years to plan and execute, was a financial success, with its valuation based on lease rates exceeding the construction cost by CHF 110 million.

 A webcam on top of the building offers a 360° view of Zürich.

 History

 In November 2008, construction of the Prime Tower began with a foundation stone ceremony.
 The tower was developed at a cost of CHF 355 million and is part of a complex that includes two adjacent buildings, Cubus and Diagonal.
 It comprises 39,500 square metres of office space across 36 floors, including a restaurant on the 35th floor.
 The 126-metre tower was projected to become the tallest building in Switzerland when completed in 2011, though Roche Tower in Basel was expected to surpass it soon afterward.